DeviationTX/deviation-manual/source/ch_protocols.rst

 |mod-install-link|

-The CG023 protocol supports 10 channels and only supports auto-binding.
-The protocol stays in bind mode until successful.
+The CG023 protocol supports 9 channels and only supports auto-binding.

 The first four channels are Aileron, Elevator, Throttle and Rudder.